lucapinello/pyacaia/README.md

     scale.disconnect()

 ```

+By default the backend used is blupy, but also pygatt is supported.
+In that case use:

+   scale=AcaiaScale(mac='00:1C:97:17:FD:97',backend='pygatt')

 ## 3. Other functions that may be helpful
 Find and list all the acaia scales that are on and in range